7.4 Radio’s Impact on Culture

 Making (and Unmaking) a Career out of Controversy

-Talk radio host Howard Stern has managed to build his career on creating controversy—despite multiple fines for indecency issued by the FCC, Stern remains one of the highest-paid and most popular talk radio hosts in the United States.
-Stern’s radio broadcasts often feature scatological or sexual humor, creating an “anything goes” atmosphere.
-Because his on-air antics frequently generate controversy that can jeopardize advertising sponsorships and drive away offended listeners—in addition to risking fines from the FCC—Stern has a history of uneasy relationships with the radio stations that employ him.
-In an effort to free himself of conflicts with station owners and sponsors, in 2005 Stern signed a contract with Sirius Satellite Radio, a private company exempt from FCC regulation, so that he can continue to broadcast his show without fear of censorship.
+Talk radio host Howard Stern has built his career on creating controversy, despite multiple fines for indecency issued by the FCC, Stern remains one of the highest-paid and most popular talk radio hosts in the United States.
+Stern’s radio broadcasts often feature scatological or sexual humor, creating an atmosphere where “anything goes.”
+Because his on-air antics frequently generate controversy that can jeopardize advertising sponsorships and drive away offended listeners, in addition to risking fines from the FCC, Stern has a history of uneasy relationships with the radio stations that employ him.
+To free himself from conflicts with station owners and sponsors, in 2005, Stern signed a contract with Sirius Satellite Radio, a private company exempt from FCC regulation, allowing him to continue broadcasting his show without fear of censorship.

-Stern’s massive popularity gives him a lot of clout, which has allowed him to weather controversy and continue to have a successful career.
 Other radio hosts who have gotten themselves in trouble with poorly considered on-air comments have not shared his luck.
 In April 2007, Don Imus, host of the long-running Imus in the Morning, received a suspension for racist and sexist comments made about the Rutgers University women’s basketball team (MSNBC, 2007).
 Though he publicly apologized, the scandal continued to draw negative attention in the media, and CBS canceled his show to avoid further unfavorable publicity and the withdrawal of advertisers.
-Though he returned to the airwaves in December of that year with a different station, the experience resulted in a major setback for Imus’s career and his public image.
-Similarly, syndicated conservative talk show host Dr. Laura Schelssinger ended her radio show in 2010 due to pressure from radio stations and sponsors after her repeated use of a racial epithet on a broadcast incited a public backlash (MSNBC, 2007).
+Though he returned to the airwaves in December of that year with a different station, the experience resulted in a significant setback for Imus’s career and his public image.
+Similarly, syndicated conservative talk show host Dr. Laura Schlessinger ended her radio show in 2010 due to pressure from radio stations and sponsors after her repeated use of a racial epithet on a broadcast incited a public backlash (MSNBC, 2007).

 As the examples of these talk radio hosts demonstrate, the issue of freedom of speech on the airwaves often gets complicated by the need for radio stations to make a profit.
-Outspoken or shocking radio hosts can draw in many listeners, attracting advertisers to sponsor their shows and bringing in money for their radio stations.
-Although the hosts may offend some listeners and may stop them from tuning in, as long as the hosts continue to attract advertising dollars, their employers usually allow the hosts to speak freely on the air.
-However, if a host’s behavior ends up sparking a major controversy, causing advertisers to withdraw their sponsorship to avoid tarnishing their brands, the radio station will often fire the host and look to someone who can better sustain advertising partnerships.
+Outspoken or shocking radio hosts can draw in a large audience, attracting advertisers to sponsor their shows and generating revenue for their radio stations.
+Although the hosts may offend some listeners and deter them from tuning in, as long as they continue to attract advertising dollars, their employers usually allow the hosts to speak freely on the air.
+However, suppose a host’s behavior ends up sparking a significant controversy, causing advertisers to withdraw their sponsorship to avoid tarnishing their brands.
+In that case, the radio station will often fire the host and look for someone who can better sustain advertising partnerships.
 Radio hosts’ right to free speech does not compel their employer to give them the forum to exercise it.
 Popular hosts like Don Imus may find a home on the air again once the furor has died down, but radio hosts concerned about the stability of their careers should remember the practical limits on their freedom of speech.